Description & Job Requirements

 About Our Firm

 We are also seeking candidates who are the right fit for our office culture.
-Candidates must be passionate about helping children with special needs, about collaborating with team members to fulfill a mission that is bigger than ourselves, about achieving professional and personal growth, and about building our law firm so that we can reach as many families as possible.
+Candidates must be passionate about helping children with special needs, about collaborating with team members to fulfill a mission that is bigger than ourselves, about achieving professional and personal growth, and about building our law firm so that we can reach as many families as possible and maximize our impact.
+If you view your job as a silo and you are not comfortable stepping in to assist with the firm’s needs as they evolve, this is not an opportunity for you.

 Our team members care about getting to know each other, learning about each other’s interests, celebrating happy occasions, growing together professionally and personally, and helping each other feel supported through difficult times.